 – Have you ever been out to dinner and ordered something that blew your mind?
 Possibly thought to yourself, how in the world did they cook that piece of meat so perfectly?

-- The Answer: -Odds are, it was cooked Sous Vide
+- The Answer: -Odds are, it was cooked using the Sous Vide method

-When shopping for your ribs, you honestly can use any kind of ribs you like, even beef ribs works great.
-The beef ribs would require a lower temperature on the sous vide machine, about 130 degrees.
-I suggest shopping with your local butcher shop, such a great way to support your community.
+When shopping for your ribs, you honestly can use any kind of ribs you like, even beef ribs work great.
+I suggest shopping with your local butcher shop, such a great way to support your community and find some prize cuts of pork.

-- To start, rinse the ribs under cold water.
-Always rinsing your ribs off before preparing them.
+To start, rinse the ribs under cold water.
+Please always rinsing your ribs off under cold water before preparing them.

 When cooking ribs, you want to remove the membrane from the back of the ribs.
-I like using the end of a spoon.
-Working your way underneath the membrane.
-Once you get a piece exposed use a paper towel for grip and pull it all the way off.
+I like using the end of a spoon to work your way underneath the membrane.
+Once you get a piece exposed, use a paper towel for gripping and pull the membrane right off.

-SHOPPING: Purchase Ribs with the thickest sides – No one wants a skinny Rib
+Purchase the meatiest ribs with the thickest sides – No one wants a skinny Rib

 Inspect the ribs next.
 Cut off anything that looks out of place.
 Usually there’s a piece or two on the underside that could be cut off.